lorenzoesposito2/rbTrees/Readme.md

 ./rbTree
 ```

 The program contains all the basic instructions needed to experiment with all the various operations.
-If you prefer you can build the tree from a list of values contained in a txt file, I have left some example ones in a folder
+If you prefer you can build the tree from a list of values contained in a .txt file, I have left some example ones in a folder.

 ## License and Credits